LightSys/centrallix/centrallix-sysdoc/SecurityModel_OSMLPolicyControl.md

 ## Testing
 Tests for the code described here can be found in centrallix/tests/.
 All of the tests are named in the following format: test_policy_XX.c.
 The tests provide some basic tests for all three functions.
 However, more tests against additional example rules and policies should be generated.
 Furthermore, tests besides C tests should be created.

+The tests that require a policy use the policy specified in /home/devel/cxinst/etc/centrallix.conf on the VM, namely the centrallix/etc/newSecurity.pol policy file.